 How Do Police Determine Whether Intent To Distribute Charges Should Be Applicable Or Not?
-Part of making a marijuana possession charge go from just a simple possession to a felony possession on intent to distribute is going to deal with the quantity of the drug found.
-For example, if law enforcement discovers three or four pounds of marijuana, they are more than likely going to charge the individual with intent to distribute.
+Part of making a marijuana possession charge go from just a simple possession to a felony possession or intent to distribute is going to deal with the quantity of the drug found.
+For example, if law enforcement discovers three or four pounds of marijuana, they are always going to charge the individual with intent to distribute.

 There are, of course, other things police will be looking for on intent to distribute cases such as they will have established “buys” with the individual, such as a controlled buy from an informant to prove the sale of drugs took place.
 They can also go off of admissions such as if someone has said, “Hey, I was selling marijuana”.
 Additionally if someone is found to have the instrumentalities of distribution, such as baggies, marijuana divided into small quantities, large amounts of cash or anything that tends to prove the marijuana was being used for sale or distributing; this will all be used to prove a case against the individual.